Package Pages

 Select PDF preset — the PDF preset used to export a PDF of the packaged document.

-Section 2: Options
+Section 2: File/folder names

 Numbering minimum digits — controls how page labels are prefixed with zeros to become a minimum number of digits.
 This prevents the erroneous file sorting behavior still present in some systems, in which 10 precedes 2 because 1 precedes 2, even though 10 is greater in value.
 By adding a prefix of zeros, the same example instead becomes 002 and 010, which sort correctly in any file system.